• Skip to primary navigation

 Summary: 10 Essential Copyright Compliance Tips

-4. Registration with the U.S. Copyright Office is voluntary.
+• Registration with the U.S. Copyright Office is voluntary

-6. U.S. government works aren’t protected by copyright.
+• U.S. government works aren't protected by copyright

-9. Fair use may apply to corporate libraries.
+• Fair use may apply to corporate libraries

-10. Images found through Google Images may be protected by copyright.
+• Images found through Google Images may be protected by copyright

 Slideshow: 10 Essential Copyright Compliance Tips

-You can see the actual slides with explanations of each of these tips here:
+You can see the actual slides with an explanation of each of these tips here:

 What Does Copyright Risk Management Mean?

 Risk management can mean different things.
 In terms of copyright risk management, it means keeping your risks of using unauthorized third-party content to a minimum.
-That’s the goal of the copyright compliance tips in this article.
+To do this, you'll need to:

 Always keep in mind that if you’re concerned about copyright risks, you can: